 The interfaith, community-based organization helps the poor and homeless in DC by meeting the immediate daily needs of the people they serve with food, clothing, and health care.
 While kids need to be at least 13 to volunteer in the dining room (and up to age 15 needs an accompanying adult), there are other ways younger children can help, too.
 Youth groups can organize food drives, create holiday or seasonal decorations, and make treats that can be served to clients.

 The group provides vulnerable people in Washington, DC, with a wide range of services to help stabilize their lives.
 They welcome young volunteers to help with their evening program, which includes dinner service and enrichment programming.
-There is no age requirement; they leave it up to the discretion of the parents to decide if their child is ready for the experience.
+Thrive DC is one of the few programs that allows elementary school age volunteers to work directly with our homeless clients (only during the Evening Program), and it is up to the discretion of the parent whether or not their child is ready for the experience.
+For the Morning Program, volunteers must be be at least 14 years old.

 Meals on Wheels Maryland